coveo/ui-kit/packages/atomic/README.md

 ## Utilities

-### The Initialization decorator
+### The InitializeBindings, BindStateToController & BindStateToI18n decorators

 Utility that automatically fetches the `bindings` from the parent `atomic-search-interface` component.
-This decorator should be applied to the `initialize` method directly.
+This decorator should be applied to the `bindings` property directly.

-*Important* In order for a component using this decorator to render properly, it should have an internal state property using data from the `bindings`.
-Here are a few examples:
+*Important* In order for a component using this decorator to render properly, it should have an internal state bound to one of the property from `bindings`.
+This is possible by using either the `BindStateToController` or the `BindStateToI18n` decorator.

-#### Render a localized string using the `i18n` binding

-`strings` is a typed, predefined `@State()` property which is automatically updated on initialization and on language change.
+Here is a complete example using all these decorators:

 ```typescript
 @Component({